 Replatforming an existing spare parts ecommerce environment in a large international B2B organisation can be a challenge.
 Replatforming under circumstances that Dynapac was facing, is a true tour de force.

-- ERPs were being replaced simultaneously
+- ERPs were being replaced simultaneously due to a company merger

 - business needed to keep running